From A Wiki of Ice and Fire

 Dance of the Dragons

 After the death of her father, King Viserys I, his will stated that Princess Rhaenyra would succeed him.
-However, Ser Criston Cole, Lord Commander of the Kingsguard and possibly the former lover of Rhaenyra, defied the king's will and instead crowned Rhaenyra's half-brother, Alicent's son Aegon II, who was ten years younger.
+However, Ser Otto Hightower, the Hand of the King and Ser Criston Cole, Lord Commander of the Kingsguard and possibly the former lover of Rhaenyra, defied the king's will and instead crowned Rhaenyra's half-brother, Alicent's son Aegon II, who was ten years younger.
 This brought about a Targaryen civil war, known as the Dance of the Dragons, in which dragonriders fought each other; during the war Rhaenyra rode her dragon, Syrax.